 The primary mission of the North Carolina Department of Environmental Quality (DEQ) is to provide science-based environmental stewardship for the health and prosperity of all North Carolinians.
 The North Carolina Department of Environmental Quality (DEQ) is the lead stewardship agency for the protection of North Carolina’s environmental resources.
 The organization, which has offices from the mountains to the coast, administers regulatory programs designed to protect air quality, water quality, and the public’s health, and works to advance in all-of-the-above energy strategy that fits North Carolina’s needs.
 DEQ also offers technical assistance to businesses, farmers, local governments, and the public and encourages responsible behavior with respect to the environment through education programs provided at DEQ facilities and through the state’s school system.
 DEQ touches the lives of all North Carolinians in many ways to enhance and ensure our quality of life.
 Please visit our website at the Department of Environmental Quality for more information.

 If you have student loans, becoming a state employee includes eligibility for the Public Service Loan Forgiveness Program.
 Visit www.studentaid.gov to learn more.

 The Knowledge, Skills and Abilities listed below, along with the Minimum Education and Experience requirements, are REQUIRED to qualify for this position.
 We will not review resumes in lieu of Experience and Education listed on the application.
 Click these links for additional information: Introduction to the Job Application and Addressing Knowledge, Skills and Abilities.

 To qualify for this position, applicants must document on the application that they possess ALL of the following:

-Bachelor’s degree in one of the agricultural, biological, engineering, environmental or natural resource sciences or a closely related curriculum from an appropriately accredited institution and two years of experience related to the area of assignment; or an equivalent combination of education and experience.
+Master’s degree in one of the agricultural, biological, engineering, environmental or natural resource sciences or a closely related curriculum from an appropriately accredited institution and three years of experience related to the area of assignment; or an equivalent combination of education and experience.